Staacks/gbinterceptor/case/README.md

 # GB Interceptor Case

 These are various resources and design files for cases for the GB Interceptor.
 The 3d-printed one referenced in the Youtube videos and the build guide [build guide](https://github.com/Staacks/gbinterceptor/wiki/Build-guide) can be found in the folder 3dprint.
-Others have been contributed by users and are mentioned below.

-The easiest way to pick the right case for yourself is probably by looking at the [case guides](https://github.com/Staacks/gbinterceptor/wiki#case-options) on the Wiki.
+**You can find more options by the community by looking at the [case guides](https://github.com/Staacks/gbinterceptor/wiki#case-options) on the Wiki.**

 # Important note about the break-out extension board